utkabobr/DuckPro-Kobra3/README.md

 ## Installation

+### Versions up to 2.3.2.9

+:warning: All actions you take are at your own risk and peril.
+The firmware author assumes no responsibility for any consequences of its installation :warning:

-1. Download latest archive from [Releases](https://github.com/utkabobr/DuckPro-Kobra3/releases/latest);
+1. Download the latest version from the Releases page;
-2. Unpack it's content onto the FAT32 USB drive (Do not rename or move anything until otherwise stated);
+2. Extract the contents of the archive onto a FAT32 formatted USB flash drive (do not delete or rename anything);
-3. :warning: If you're on firmware lower than 2.3.2.9, then rename folder `aGVscF9zb3Nf` to `update`;
+3. Rename the folder aGVscF9zb3Nf to update;
-4. Plug USB drive into the printer;
+4. Insert the USB flash drive into the printer;
 5. Settings => Device Informations => Printer information => Firmware version (NOT the Wi-Fi IP address);
-6. There should be an orange button next to the row, click it and wait for the installation to finish.
+6. There should be an orange button.
+Press it and wait for the firmware installation to complete.

+### Versions starting from 2.3.2.9

+:warning: All actions you take are at your own risk and peril.
+The firmware author assumes no responsibility for any consequences of its installation :warning:

+1. Download the latest version from the Releases page;
+2. Extract the contents of the archive onto a USB flash drive, formatted in FAT32 (do not delete or rename anything);
+3. Insert the flash drive into the printer.
+The installation will start automatically, and nothing will be displayed on the screen, but music will play.
+Wait until the printer automatically restarts (it may take several minutes).

+:warning: Do not remove the flash drive until the printer restarts itself!

 ## FAQ

-**Q**uestion: How to connect to web interface?<br>
+**Question**: How to connect to web interface?<br>
-**A**nswer: Just open your printer's IP address in browser from any local device.
+**Answer**: Just open your printer's IP address in browser from any local device.
 Printer's IP can be found via printer's display.

 **Q**: Is it clean klipper?
 Will I be able to update it?<br>
 **A**: No. Anycubic modified klipper so hard that it can't be updated and lack some of clean klipper features.